QuadTech's innovative Color Measurement System with SpectralCam™ HD provides film stabilization and on-the-fly high-definition dot viewing

 The QuadTech Color Measurement System uses QuadTech’s SpectralCam HD to accurately measure the spectral response and calculate L*a*b*, ΔE, Density and ΔDensity all at full press speeds, ensuring consistent and predictable results and minimal make-ready waste.

-QuadTech, Inc. is a worldwide leader and innovator of performance proven press control technology.
+QuadTech, Inc. is the world's leading innovator of advanced color and inspection technology for the printing industry.
 Founded in 1979, QuadTech sells its automated auxiliary control systems in more than 100 countries to the web offset newspaper and commercial markets, packaging and converting markets, and publication gravure market.
-Headquartered in Sussex, WI, USA, QuadTech maintains a worldwide network of sales and service operations, including facilities strategically located throughout Europe, and in Japan, China, Singapore, India, and North and South America.
-QuadTech is proud to be registered ISO 9001:2008 DNV.
-QuadTech is a subsidiary of Quad/Graphics, one of the largest and most technologically advanced printers and multichannel solutions providers in the world.
+Headquartered in Sussex, WI, USA, QuadTech maintains a worldwide network of sales and service operations, and is proud to be registered ISO 9001:2008 DNV.

 Craig Du Mez, QuadTech